-Venice, while once a European superpower, today, is just a small town of about 60,000 people.
-Yet it entertains more than 10 million visitors a year.
-On my last trip, a Venetian friend confided in me that there are no truly untouristy restaurants left in Venice.
+Venice, while once a European superpower, today, is just a small town of about 58,000 people.
+Yet it entertains about 22 million visitors a year.
+On a recent trip, a Venetian friend confided in me that there are no truly untouristy restaurants left in Venice.
 He said to stay in business these days every restaurant must cater to tourists.
-Then, with a twinkle in his eye, he added, “But there are still the cicchetti bars.”
+Then, with a twinkle in his eye, he added, "But there are still the cicchetti bars."

 While Venice is, it seems, sinking in tourist crowds, 90 percent of them seem to gather along the glitzy shopping streets between the Rialto Bridge and St. Mark's Square.
 The key for the adventurous tourist is to wander.
 Don't worry about getting lost.
 In fact, get as lost as you can.
 Keep reminding yourself "I'm on an island and I can't get off."
 You generally won't find street names.
 When you want to find your way, simply look for small signs on the corners directing you to the nearest landmark (e.g., "per Rialto").
 Given the confusing street plan, nearly every hotel or restaurant has a neighborhood map on its card.
 So, if you're disoriented, simply drop by any business and ask for its business card.